mdax01/MissoulaCares/README.md

 # MissoulaCares
-Mobile friendly web page to list resources for the homeless population in Missoula MT.
-Site is designed FOR homeless clients who typically use mobile phones for accessing information
+Mobile friendly web page to list resources for the homeless population in Missoula MT Site is designed FOR homeless clients who typically use mobile phones for accessing information Emphasis is on simple, fast return of information homeless clients can use to get assistance

-Future Goals
+Goals
-- Update main page to display resources in groups, by keyword as the display will get long
+- Update main page to list Resources in alphabetical order
-- DONE (using viewport) Make main and display pages more mobile friendly, now they initially display small, Name at 30% of screen with details wrapping at 400px on mobile devices
-- DONE Update code to link phone numbers to calling for mobile devices
 - Update code to link address to users mobile mapping application
+- Enter all resources from pov worksheets
+- Enter web addresses for resources without them
+- Audit resources, clean out or update any that are stale